stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/06_bresenham-guide-2x.png "The fast axis classification")

-Similarly, the following diagram shows how the slow axis classification also depends on the directional vector of the line, and how it also determines whether we need to sometimes increment or sometimes decrement the slow axis coordinate value:
+Similarly, the following diagram shows how the slow axis classification also depends on the directional vector of the line, and how it determines whether we need to sometimes increment or sometimes decrement the slow axis coordinate value:

 ![](/images/2020-07-28-bresenhams-line-algorithm/07_bresenham-guide-2x.png "The slow axis classification")